Nagaraj47/Eshop/README.md

 # OnlineShoppingApp

-This is a online Medicine Shopping application.Here you can buy medicines and health care products..
+This is a online Medicine Shopping application.Here you can buy Medicines and Health care products ..